MukitCSTE/UVicSENG360Labs/lab03/index.md

 # Part 1: Detecting Clear Text Passwords #

 **Start up Wireshark**.
 Wireshark requires root privileges in order to properly sniff.
-You can start it up by running `sudo wireshark`.
+You can start it up by running `wireshark` from command line, or graphically from Applications > Internet > Wireshark.
 The startup screen should look something like this:

 ![WireShark Splash](/lab03/splash.png)